James-Tipping/UK-Pension-Contribution-Calculator/README.md

 ## How to install & use

-As this program with written in a Conda Python environment, so such 'requirements.txt' (common to Pip environments) can be given.
+As this program with written in a Conda Python environment, no such 'requirements.txt' (common to Pip environments) can be given.
 However, an
 'environment.yml' file has been generated to aid reproducibility.
 A Conda environment can be created and used by running the following command in your terminal (assuming you have Conda installed and accessible through your shell of choice):